solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 optimistically confirmed slot, then restart the validators with new commandline arguments.

-The current process involves a lot of human intenvention, if people make a mistake in deciding the highest optimistically confirmed slot, it could mean rollback of user transactions after they have been confirmed, which is not acceptable.
+The current process involves a lot of human intervention, if people make a mistake in deciding the highest optimistically confirmed slot, it could mean rollback of user transactions after those transactions have been confirmed, which is not acceptable.

 We aim to automate the finding of highest optimistically confirmed slot and block data distribution, so that we can lower the possibility of human mistakes